 Dress professionally for the interview but also appropriately for the work environment and position.
 It’s okay to dress more casually for a tech startup than a pharmaceutical company, but both jobs require that you brush your hair and teeth.

 Be gracious on your way in, and on your way out, to everyone you meet.
-As Zappos CEO Tony Hsieh says, “One of our values is to be humble, and another one is about family spirit, so if aren’t nice to the shuttle driver… it’s in violation of those values.”
+As Zappos CEO Tony Hsieh says, “One of our values is to be humble, and another one is about family spirit, so if [job candidates] aren’t nice to the shuttle driver… it’s in violation of those values.”

 Smile, sit up straight, and make eye contact.
 Be friendly and respectful of the other person’s schedule.
 Write a thank you note afterward, including at least one detail that came up in conversation to show that you are a good and appreciative listener.